toprakmehmet/pokemon_types/README.md

 Build best fit machine learning models to predict type of a Pokemon

 ## Data Source
-The data was gathered with web scraping method from https://www.pokemon.com/us/ page and saved as pokemon.csv file
+The data was web scraped from https://www.pokemon.com/us/ and saved as a pokemon.csv file

+https://www.pokemon.com/us/ is a website run by Pokemon, owned by the parent company of Nintendo.
+It is a site that mains current and past records of all Pokemon statistics and types.

 ## Python Tools:
-   - pandas
+   - Pandas
-   - beautifulsoup
+   - Beautifulsoup
-   - sklearn
+   - Sklearn
    - Seaborn/Matplotlib
    - SciPy/NumPy

+## Statitstical Tests Used
+In order to determine a bestfit model, the following 9 were tested.
+As you can see below KNN was the most effective with a K value of 1.

 ## Visualization of Model Confusion Matrix
 ## Baseline Model